 Number 11

 We welcome visitors with disabilities but there are steps throughout the house so not every part of the interior will be accessible to all.
 Regretfully, due to layout, the house is inaccessible for wheelchairs.
 Please let us know about any special requirements in advance and we’ll try to make your visit as enjoyable as possible.

-All proceeds from private tours support the education and preservation mission of the Geoffrey Bawa Trust which is a non-profit, public trust.
+All proceeds from private tours support the education and preservation mission of the Geoffrey Bawa Trust which is a non-profit organization with charitable status in Sri Lanka.

+Number 11